DevrimBaran/Messaging-Engine-2/docs/concepts/Flow_Message.md

 - `next_operation` must be validated by the receiver
 - `history` is optional and only required in the top level `FlowMessage` object in the payload
+- `payload` usually contains the result of the latest step, while `original_payload` always contains the original sensor result